 Combine flour, sugar, salt, and yeast in the bowl of a stand mixer (or a large bowl if mixing by hand).
 Stir briefly with a dough hook to combine.
 Add the butter and the milk, and mix on low until a dough forms.
 The dough should be soft, not stiff; if dough is stiff, add extra milk, little by little, until a softer dough forms.

 Turn the stand mixer up to medium.
 Mix for 8 minutes (or 10 minutes, if mixing by hand), until the dough is soft and tacky, not sticky.
-(Tacky like a post-it note - it leaves no residue behind on your finger if you press it.)
+(Tacky like a post-it note - it leaves behind little residue on your finger if you press it.)
 The dough should pass a windowpane test; take a small piece of dough and flatten it out with your fingers.
 It should stretch, not tear, and you should be able to get it thin enough to see light behind.

 Place dough in a greased bowl and cover with plastic wrap.
 Let rise in a warm area for 60-90 minutes, until dough has doubled in size.